You can stay at three Disneyland Resort Hotels in California, all of them owned and operated by the Disney company.

 If you want to check out the other hotels in the Disneyland area, start with the handy Disneyland hotel map.
 It includes pet-friendly hotels, properties with suites for privacy and hotels with rooms big enough to handle large groups.

-If your budget is your main concern, check this list of better-rated and less expensive hotels near Disneyland.
+If your budget is your main concern, check out better-rated and less expensive hotels near Disneyland.